MicrosoftDocs/win32/desktop-src/Msi/single-package-authoring.md

 ---
-Description: 'A dual-purpose package is a Windows Installer 5.0 package that has been authored to be capable of installing an application in either the per-user or per-machine installation context.' ms.assetid: 'b2da9fba-8fdf-48fa-a662-6b3eee1bfe87'
+Description: A dual-purpose package is a Windows Installer 5.0 package that has been authored to be capable of installing an application in either the per-user or per-machine installation context. ms.assetid: b2da9fba-8fdf-48fa-a662-6b3eee1bfe87
-title: Single Package Authoring
+title: Single Package Authoring ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Single Package Authoring